turkeryilmaz/openairinterface5g/openair2/LAYER2/BAP_code_not_integrated/Config_files/BAP_readme.txt

 `bap_control_recov.c`
 - Assembles Figure 6.2.3.5-1: BAP Control PDU format for BH RLF recovery indication

-Each of these c files resides in: `oai5g/bap_and_oai_modified_files_NOV2023/bap_files_not_integrated/
+Each of these c files resides in: openair2/LAYER2/BAP_code_not_integrated/BAP_files_not_integrated/

 Backhaul Adaptation Protocol (BAP) layer code has been added using 2023.w16 tag of the OAI develop branch.

-BAP data PDU is added in the control plane and user plane of gNB and UE.
+BAP data PDU is added in the control plane and user plane of gNB/IAB-DU and UE.
 Packet structure of BAP data PDU is taken from 3GPP spec TS 38.340 section 6.2.2.
 Verified BAP data PDU header insertion and removal in gNB & UE using RF simulation feature of Open Air Interface.
 UE, gNB and core all were simulated in one Ubuntu host machine running 20.04 Ubuntu.
 Verified BAP layer functionality with CU-DU split architecture of gNB (using RF simulator).